emptymusings/mpower_controller/README.md

 # mpowerpy
-FastAPI interface for connecting to and controlling Ubiquiti's MPower MFi devices
+FastAPI interface for connecting to and controlling Ubiquiti's MPower MFi devices.